WebKit/explainers/remote-cryptokeys/README.md

 2. The web application passes this `CryptoKey` as an argument to methods in the .`subtle` namespace, along with the data to sign, decrypt, etc.
 3. The browser then passes the `CryptoKey` and data to the platform.
 This may be the default key store, an entity managing one or more key stores, or some other process running on the operating system.
     1. The device may have more than one such process, it is up to the browser to select one - with user preference guiding the choice.
-4. This platform process makes the appropriate access control, user consent checks, and search for a matching key.
+4. This platform process makes the appropriate access control and user consent checks, and searches for a matching key.
 5. If the key is found, the process will execute the requested cryptographic operation on the given data, and return the output to the browser.
 6. If the key is not found, or access control checks fail, the process will return an error to the browser.
     1. Returning the same error for both of these cases mitigates a privacy vulnerability where a web application could check on the existence of a key.